-The consent of the trustees of the DB plan is likely to be required if the reorganisation will result in any group company ceasing to participate in the DB plan (for example, if that company is being substituted for another group company as a participating DB plan employer).
-The trustees' consent should generally not be required for any reorganisation steps as such.
-However, the trustees will need to be informed of any material corporate activity within one month of this taking place and, if they are concerned about the impact of the reorganisation on a DB plan, they may seek to exercise any powers available to them (such as to demand additional employer contributions to the DB plan) or involve the Regulator.
+The consent of the trustees of the DB plan is likely to be required if the reorganisation will result in any group company ceasing to participate in the DB plan (eg, if that company is being substituted for another group company as a participating DB plan employer).
+The trustees' consent should generally not otherwise be required for any reorganisation steps.
+However, subject to the terms of any contractual agreement in place between the trustees and the sponsoring employer of a DB plan, the trustees will need to be informed of any material corporate activity within (not less than) one month of it taking place.
+If they are concerned about the impact of the reorganisation on a DB plan, they may seek to exercise any of the powers available to them (including demanding additional employer contributions to, or triggering the winding up of, the DB plan) or involve the Regulator.